iantsmall/mfj_challenge1/README.md

 - Storing the words in a database, and using db native features such as partitions and indexes to rapidly build paginated output
 - Building off of data storage centralization in a DB, processing could occur a cloud with many nodes processing at once
-- Use a sort of CQRS to setup various steps of the process, and split distribute the steps over time asynchronously
+- Use a sort of CQRS to set up various steps of the process, and split distribute the steps over time asynchronously
 - Instead of a Java implementation a lighter implementation like Node which could run on an AWS lambda could create a massively parallel system.